Nuska: Associations with other deities

 Nuska was considered to be a son of Enlil, and by extension a brother of Ninurta.
 However, according to Ruth Horry, he was referenced as Enli' s courtier more commonly than as his descendant.
 In the hymn Nuska B, Nuska's parents are instead Enul and Ninul, a pair of deities typically found in lists of ancestors of Enlil.
 According to Jeremiah Peterson, another pair of similar deities, Enki and Ninki, could occur in this role too.
 The ancestral Enki paired with Ninki is not to be confused with the homophonous god of wisdom, Enki.

 In the first millennium BCE in Harran, Nuska came to be viewed as a son of the moon god Sin and his wife Ningal.
 Manfred Krebernik suggests that this tradition might have developed through Aramaic influence.
 Michael P. Streck instead argues that the new connection depended on the fact that Nuska and Sin were both believed to provide light during the night.
 Another alternate tradition, according to which Nuska was a son of Anu, developed due to the association between him and Gibil.
 Julia Krul suggests that the priests of Anu might have adhered to it in Uruk in the Seleucid period.
 However, she also notes Nuska retained the role of Enlil's servant in this context.

+The goddess Sadarnunna was regarded as Nuska's wife.
+Her relation to him is her best attested feature, and her character is otherwise poorly known.
+Hanspeter Schaudig proposes that in Assyria Kippat-māti might have fulfilled this role.
+He notes that she and Nuska appear together in a tākultu ritual from the reign of Aššur-etil-ilāni and that a Neo-Assyrian hymn pairs Nuska both with her and Sadarnunna in different verses.
+He speculates that the same tradition might additionally be documented in an inscription of Adad-nirari II in which Kippat-māti is described as the spouse of a god whose name is not preserved.